todb-r7/meterpreter_binaries/README.md

 # Meterpreter Binaries

 This gem is a Metasploit-specific gem that contains all of the compiled binaries for the Meterpreter payload.
+This is made up of:

+* Windows DLLs
+* POSIX LSOs
+* POSIX BIN

+The other files have been left alone for now.

 ## Installation